Tour ID: 10006670

 Day 6:We enjoy a morning walk through the stunning Alligator Gorge, which is sometimes bursting with wild flowers and amazing wildlife: you might get the chance to spot kangaroos or wallabies.
 We enjoy our last lunch together, before heading to Adelaide.

 All Meals, accommodation & National Parks entry fees

 Departs every Wednesday & Sunday from April to November inclusive.

-Hat, sunscreen, walking shoes, insect repellant, water bottle, bathers, sleeping bag (or hire one from us for $20).
+Hat, sunscreen, walking shoes, insect repellant, 3L water bottle, bathers, sleeping bag (or hire one from us for $30).
 Otherwise the usual stuff, and most important a sense of adventure.

-Child prices apply to children between the ages of 5 and 10 years inclusive.
-Children under 5 years of age are not permitted on this tour.
+Children under 10 years of age are not permitted on this tour.